JeremiahKaren/35percent.github.io/letters/Nov2016_response_to_ombudsman_draft_decision.md

 ## Paragraph 10
 >_"Social rented housing and affordable housing now have specific meanings.
 For my purposes I shall use the term social housing units."_

 We would like to point out that according to [sections 68 and 69 of the Housing and Regeneration Act 2008](http://www.legislation.gov.uk/ukpga/2008/17/section/68), 'social housing' encompasses both social rented and affordable rented housing.
 In order to avoid confusion we suggest that the term 'social rented housing' is used throughout the decision notice.
+Social rented housing is the legal definition at the heart of our complaint and the distinction between affordable rented and social rented housing collapses under the blanket term social housing.

 ## Paragraph 11
 >_"Mr X says that by failing to supervise compliance some developers have failed to provide the right number of social housing units."_